agsb/milliForth-6502/README.md

 # milliForth for 6502

-A Forth in 380 bytes — the smallest real programming language ever, as of yet.
+_"A Forth in 380 bytes — the smallest real programming language ever, as of yet."_

 The milliForth[^1] is very similar to sectorForth[^2], and smaller than sector Lisp[^3]